anandu06dev/ng4StarterKit/README.md

 }
 ```

-This example illustrates the negative effect of using anemic domain models.
-Domain logic has to be implemented in the UI controller to calculate a rise in salary.
-A rich domain model instead hides these implementation details:
+A rich domain model instead hides and encapsulates the implementation details:

 *»  Effects of rich models*<br/>
 ```